 In this post, we covered the powerful S3 Glacier service provided by Amazon.
-S3 Glacier is a reliable, cost-effective way to store low-usage data for long periods of time.
+S3 Glacier is a reliable, cost-effective way to store low-usage data for long periods.
 We covered the storage options in S3 Glacier, how to add data to S3 Glacier, and how to restore data from S3 Glacier.

-Like most AWS service, S3 Glacier is continually adding new features over time.
+Like most AWS services, S3 Glacier is continually adding new features over time.
 In November 2018, we saw some powerful additions to S3 Glacier, including:

 - An additional, cheaper storage class called S3 Glacier Deep Archive;

 - The ability to easily send objects directly to Glacier without putting in S3 first;

 - The ability to upgrade the restore speed on an S3 Glacier restore request; and